 As opposed to dirty gold mining, which should be a no-no.

-- Cyanide-free and mercury-free mining – these are chemicals often used in gold mining to separate the gold from the rock.
+- Cyanide-free and mercury-free mining.
+These are toxic chemicals often used in gold mining to separate the gold from the rock.

-- Mindful about the waste and its disposal – because actually gold minig creates so much waste.
+- Mindfulness about waste and its disposal.
+This is crucial because gold mining creates a lot of waste.
 Did you know that making ONE engagement ring creates over 20 tons of waste?

-When you come face to face with clean gold, you will see a certification that will ensure you that you’re buying what you stand for.
+When you come face to face with clean gold, you will see a certification that ensures that you’re buying what you stand for.
 Some certifications are

 - CleanGold™: supports both environmental and ethical standards